Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering: Graph Ensembles via Markov Chain Monte Carlo Sampling

 \section{Graph Ensembles via Markov Chain Monte Carlo Sampling}

-While a relationship between average local clustering and \(N(G)\) does not appear in our experiments sampling connected graphs from \(G(n,p)\) for fixed \(p\), we observe correlations when we fix the number of edges in \(G\) or, more strongly, fix the degree sequence of \(G\).
-For these cases, our study uses Markov Chain Monte Carlo (MCMC) techniques to generate ensembles of graphs.
+While our samples from \(G(n,p)\) for fixed \(p\) do not display the relationship between average local clustering and \(\facets(G)\) that was observed in the complete enumeration for small \(n\) (as in Figure~\ref{fig:8allconnected}), we do see correlations when we use other random graph models that differently restrict the space of graphs we consider.
+This portion of our study uses Markov Chain Monte Carlo (MCMC) techniques to generate ensembles of connected graphs having either a fixed number of edges or a fixed degree sequence.
 These techniques arise in the study of configuration models for random graphs with a fixed degree sequence, see the survey~\cite{SIAMMCMC} and the references given there for more details.